ppscon/CBOM/docs/IBASET_FIPS_ANALYSIS.md

 **Competitive Advantage**:
 - Most vendors still focused on 140-2 (becoming obsolete in 2026)
 - Your solution is 140-3 ready NOW
-- QVS-CBOM addresses 140-3's PQC provisions (unique in market)
+- Aqua-CBOM addresses 140-3's PQC provisions (unique in market)
 - Container-specific validation aligns with 140-3 clarity

 **Customer Value**: